EleutherAI/website/content-blog/year-one.md

 {{</discord/message>}}
 {{</discord/thread>}}
 {{</figure>}}

-Turns out, people *did* care.
-The response to the 1.3B and 2.7B GPT-Neo models was overwhelming.
-[EleutherAI/gpt-neo](https://github.com/EleutherAI/gpt-neo) trended in the top ten on GitHub for three consecutive days from March 22 through March 24, gaining thousands of stars in that time.

-This marked a new era of EleutherAI.
-We had already received good amount of attention for the Pile, but this newfound time in the spotlight would mark a shift in how we thought about our work.

-{{<figure>}}
-{{<discord/thread channel="gpt-neo">}}
-{{<discord/message handle="Jason Phang" drole="level5" img-src="https://discord.com/assets/7c8f476123d28d103efe381543274c25.png" datetime="2021-03-24T19:48:05.290Z">}}
-> [poor] "just a bunch of wankers on discord"
-> [rich] "A grassroots collection of researchers working to open source AI research"
-{{</discord/message>}}
-{{</discord/thread>}}
-{{</figure>}}

-{{<figure src="https://cdn.discordapp.com/attachments/788870744623939594/860262360211652618/Screenshot_20210701-145500_Chrome.jpg" caption="Artist rendition of Jason's comment." align=center width="400px" />}}

-[WIRED](https://www.wired.com/) senior writer [Will Knight](https://www.wired.com/author/will-knight) reached out to us for information, and to the surprise of all of us, published *[This AI Can Generate Convincing Text---and Anyone Can Use It](https://www.wired.com/story/ai-generate-convincing-text-anyone-use-it/)* on March 29.
-Publications worldwide followed the lead of WIRED, and in short order there were half-a-dozen articles on the topic.

 In early April, we announced our exciting new GOOSE project.
 Information about the GOOSE project can be found at https://www.eleuther.ai/goose